Your A-Z guide to holiday letting

 Where agreed, we offer late booking discounts to guests, normally up to 20% and generally only available within two weeks of the holiday date.
 They are designed to encourage last minute bookings.
 We also offer a 5% re-booking discount to encourage re-bookings from guests who book a holiday in the same cottage within 18 months of their last holiday.

 Each year we plan a comprehensive email campaign, which offers customers new information, selected holiday homes and late availability due to last minute cancellations.
+We are able to refine our data lists to segment our send-outs to keep emails relevant and more engaging to guests – no-one likes to get spammed.

 Bookings will not be accepted from groups of three or more single people under the age of 18, or all male or all female parties of more than four people without the prior agreement of our Owners.